 Instagram/duniamanji

 "The thing is, if we talk from the legal side, from the regulatory side, we won't meet.
-Because the regulations are indeed gray.
+Because the rules are indeed ambiguous.
 So this party that is big talks from this side," he added.

-According to Anji, the two parties that often oppose each other on this issue can actually sit together.
-He even mentioned that what should be highlighted is the system that regulates and supervises royalty distribution, not just mutual attacks among musicians.
+According to Anji, the two parties that often oppose each other on this issue could actually sit together.
+He even mentioned that what should be highlighted is the system that regulates and supervises the distribution of royalties, not just mutual attacks among musicians.

 4. Two Opposing Parties Should Unite

-"This party that is also big from this side continues to be opposed.
+"This party that is big also continues to be opposed from this side.
 In fact, these two camps should actually unite.
-Now this one, the one who creates the system, who supervises the system, who gets the money, this one, that one, this is actually what we need to attack as well," he said.
+Now, this is the one that creates the system, that supervises the system, that gets the money, this one, that one, this is actually what we need to attack too," he said.

-Nevertheless, Anji emphasized that the resolution of the royalty issue must still be based on empathy and understanding among all parties.
+Nevertheless, Anji emphasized that resolving the royalty issues must still be based on empathy and understanding among all parties.

 5. Anji Chooses to Focus on His Personal Life

-"Yes, even though empathy is needed like earlier, empathy, understanding, artists, ethics.
-To resolve this, we need to sit down together," he said.
+"Yes, even though empathy is needed as mentioned earlier, empathy, understanding, artists, ethics.
+To resolve this, we need to sit together," he said.

-"Right now I'm focusing on my work, my life, my love life, if there is any.
+"Right now I am focusing on my work, my life, my love life, if there is any.
 So, that's it," he said with a small laugh.

-In response to the emergence of legal lawsuits from several musicians regarding royalties, Anji views this as a form of expression of long-held disappointment.
+In response to the emergence of legal lawsuits from several musicians regarding royalties, Anji views this as an expression of long-suppressed disappointment.

-"In my opinion, a lawsuit is indeed a step that can be taken.
-We also need to try to understand that there are feelings that have been suppressed for a long time," he said.
+"In my opinion, a legal lawsuit is indeed a step that can be taken.
+We also need to try to understand that there are feelings that have been buried for a long time," he said.

 For Anji, there is nothing wrong if musicians choose the legal route to fight for their rights.
-As long as it is taken with awareness and in accordance with the applicable laws, then that step is perfectly fine.
+As long as it is pursued with awareness and in accordance with the applicable law, then that step is valid.

-"For me, it's perfectly fine to take that step and there are indeed laws that accommodate that.
-So, I don't get involved, but for me, it's something that can be taken," concluded Anji.
+"For me, it is valid to take that step and there is indeed a law that accommodates it.
+So, I am not getting involved, but for me, it is something that can be pursued," Anji concluded.

 7. Why are royalties from music streaming platforms often perceived as low for musicians?